eddyK15501/unc-bootcamp-project-01/README.md

-# Project One - GiphMeBaby...one more time...
+# Project One - GifMeBaby

 #### Caution.
 Do not click on the '${Project-One}' logo at the top.
 Unless you wish to lose brain cells.